 The Oregon Shores Conservation Coalition, founded in 1971, evolved from the ad hoc group, Citizens to Save Oregon Beaches, which campaigned for the passage of Oregon’s famed Beach Bill.
 That legislation, reserving all of the state’s shoreline up to the vegetation line as a public area, was passed by the Oregon Legislature in 1967, and re-passed in 1969 with a specific, surveyed upland boundary (the “statutory vegetation line”).
-After a short lag time, some of those who had pushed for the Beach Bill, notably Bob Bacon, who had led the campaign, joined forces with other coastal enthusiasts to found the new organization as a watchdog over the newly public beaches.
+After a short lag time, some of those who had pushed for the Beach Bill, notably Bob Bacon, who had led the campaign, joined forces with other coastal enthusiasts to found the new organization as a watchdog over the newly protected public beaches.

 Under its original, volunteer executive director, George Diel, Oregon Shores quickly established itself as a force to be reckoned with when it came to land use and shoreline management issues.
 The group played a leading role in pushing for protection of Yaquina Head, creation of the South Slough National Estuarine Research Reserve at Charleston, and preservation of the public right-of-way along the shoreline at Yachats which became the 804 Trail.